 In INSEAD, students are divided into groups of 5 to 6 based on age, experience, gender, nationality, and background, making the group a mix of diverse students.
 This type of grouping gives each student the opportunity to learn from a wide range of experiences.
 There is no single tool for learning.
 The faculty utilizes case studies, project work, study tours, simulations and role-plays for teaching.

-IMD stresses on action learning where students are encouraged to use the knowledge attained during the course to develop a plan of action, execute it, and observe the results.
+IMD stresses on action learning where students are encouraged to use the knowledge attained during the course and their work experience, to develop a plan of action, execute it, and observe the results.
 The tangible outputs from the action are used to build new skills and update the knowledge already attained through the class lectures.
 With just 90 students, the environment is ideal for team-based learning at a more personal level.

-Experiential Learning: Insead > IMD
+Experiential Learning: INSEAD > IMD

-Peer to Peer Learning: IMD > Insead
+Peer to Peer Learning: IMD > INSEAD

 7) Exchange Programs

-INSEAD MBA Students first have to pick one campus in France, Singapore, or Abu Dhabi as their home campus and then bid to get entry into exchange with Wharton or Kellogg.
+INSEAD MBA Students first have to pick one campus in France, Singapore, or Abu Dhabi as their home campus and then bid to get entry into an exchange with Wharton or Kellogg.
 Students in the December Intake will have additional seats in Wharton for the exchange program.
 The three-campus structure allows students to learn various modules across campuses in Fontainebleau, Singapore, and Abu Dhabi.

 IMD, however, does not offer an exchange program as such but the International Consulting project, The Discovery Expedition, and Asia Trek allow students to solve real problems across the globe.
 The previous international project and travel destinations include Singapore, India, Kenya, and Argentina.

-Exchange: Insead > IMD
+Exchange: INSEAD > IMD

 For INSEAD January Intakes, there is a 6-Week Summer Internship opportunity.
 Companies who are interested in INSEAD MBA students create special projects to align with the student’s schedule.
 Because the 6-Week Internship can be at a Global location, the work-visa requirement has to be met for International students.
 IMD MBA program does not have internship opportunity.

-Internship: Insead > IMD
+Internship: INSEAD > IMD

 9) Post MBA Salary

-Even though location, class profile, and learning methods play a big role in selecting one school over the other, MBA aspirants often pick their school based on post-MBA Salary.
+Even though location, class profile, and learning methods play a big role in selecting one school over the other, MBA aspirants often pick their school based on post-MBA salary.

-Although the bonus payment was around the same range (22k to 25k), the base salary contributed towards the difference in total median salary.
+Although the bonus payment was around the same range (24k to 25k), the base salary contributed towards the difference in total median salary.

-Post-MBA Salary: IMD > Insead
+Post-MBA Salary: IMD > INSEAD

-Post-MBA (Consulting): Insead > IMD
+Post-MBA (Consulting): INSEAD > IMD

-Post-MBA (Finance): Insead > IMD
+Post-MBA (Finance): INSEAD > IMD

-Post-MBA (Manufacturing): IMD > Insead
+Post-MBA (Manufacturing): IMD > INSEAD

-Post-MBA (Healthcare & Pharma): IMD > Insead
+Post-MBA (Healthcare & Pharma): IMD > INSEAD

 Post-MBA (Europe Placement): IMD > Insead